DHCodeReview/citationnet/README.md

 Now open the adress [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser and start exploring.

-To close the app, press _CTRL_C_ in the terminal and close it.
+To close the app, press `CTRL C` in the terminal and close it (on Linux).

 # Using the interface